kslamet/SKO25Flex/README.md

 These examples are built upon Twilio's Serverless Functions and generally require utilization of the Twilio CLI and serverless runtime plugin.
 Reference the section on "Prerequisites" for more details.

-It is also important to consider different factors when choosing the right LLM, here is a quick consideration.
-Regardless of choice of LLM, this repo showcases the ease of switching between different LLMs:
+It is also important to consider different factors when choosing the right LLM, here is a quick consideration:

 | Consideration Factor | OpenAI GPT-4o | Deepseek v3 |
 | ------------- | ------------- | ------------ |